OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/docs/metamodel.rst

 *MetaModel*
 ~~~~~~~~~~~

-MetaModel is a class which supports generalized meta modeling capabilities.
-It
+MetaModel is a class which supports generalized meta modeling
-has a slot called `model` for the model that is being approximated.
+(a.k.a. surrogate modeling) capabilities.
+It has a slot called
+`model` for the component that is being approximated.
 A second
 slot, called `default_surrogate` can be filled with a surrogate model
-generator.
+generator instance.
 Copies of this default surrogate model generator will be used for
-any outputs that don't have a specific sorrogate model generator associated
+any outputs that don't have a specific surrogate model generator associated
 with them.
 To associate a surrogate model generator with a specific output,
 you must first fill the `model` slot so that MetaModel can determine what your
 outputs are.
 When `model` is filled, MetaModel will create a slot named